RuslanLevond/final-year-project/wiki/iot_edge_framework.md

 over the Lora protocol.
 Before data will be sent, it will be converted to binary as that is the only format Lora supports.
 The following data will be sent:

-* Audio file - Continuous audio fragments with predictions above the threshold will be combined to make a sound file.
+* Audio - Raw binary audio of the prediction.
+* Frequency - The frequency the audio was recorded by the model, specified within the Edge Impulse.
 * Confidence level - Between 0.0 and 1.0, how confident is the model.
 * Classification - the animal name that the model predicted.
 * Time - the time at which the prediction was made, in ISO 8601 format.

+#### Raspberry Pi Version

+To not hold the machine learning inference process, sending lora message task will be spawned as a process, which would finish in its own time.